RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Launch Java stack using CFT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. CFT Template
+1. Create CFT Template
+ * You can find online sample Cloud formation templates at **http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-sample-templates.html**

+ * Download the sample template for your region and using these templates you can create cloud formation blueprints and launch those from catalyst

- * In Settings, Under Gallery Setup -> Templates -> create a New CloudFormation template by selecting the **CloudFormation** template type and uploading the valid **Template File** and save
+ * In Settings, Under Gallery Setup -> Templates -> create a New CloudFormation template by selecting the **CloudFormation** template type and uploading the valid **Template File**  which you downloaded and save

 2. Add Provider
  * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details

    Please refer to :ref:`provider-settings` for more details.

-3. Add VMImage for Ubuntu
- * In Settings, under Gallery setup -> VMImage, add a New VMImage for ubuntu

-   Please refer to :ref:`configure-vm` for more details.

-4. Create CFT Blueprint using Ubuntu as base Image and by adding Java Cookbook to runlist
+3. Create CFT Blueprint by adding Java Cookbook to runlist
- * In Design, under CloudFormation template type select ubuntu template and create CFTblueprint by entering the other details and by adding **Java** cookbook to runlist in configure stack parameters and save
+ * In Design, under CloudFormation template type select your Cloud Formation template and create Cloud formation blueprint by entering the organization parameter details, select your region, provider, AMImage ID and other details and by adding **Java** cookbook to runlist in configure stack parameters and save

-5. Launch CFT Blueprint
+4. Launch CFT Blueprint
- * Launch the Blueprint from Workzone -> Infrastructure -> Blueprints and verify the **Stack** in Infrastructure -> CloudFormation, verify the instance in Infrastructure -> Instances tab
+ * Launch the Blueprint from Workzone -> Infrastructure -> Blueprints and verify the **Stack** in Infrastructure -> CloudFormation, verify the **2 Instances** in Infrastructure -> Instances tab

-**Following video demonstrates how to Launch Java stack using CFT in RLCatalyst:**
+**Following video demonstrates how to Create CloudFormation Template,Blueprint & Launch 2 VM in RLCatalyst:**

 .. raw:: html

     <div style="position:relative;padding-bottom:56.25%;padding-top:30px;height:0;overflow:hidden;">
-        <iframe src="https://www.youtube.com/embed/" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
+        <iframe src="https://www.youtube.com/embed/A7ruGAzWszw" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>